-Resolving tickets with the help of Client Management actions
+Resolving tickets with the help of BMC Client Management actions

-BMC Client Management (Client Management) is an advanced systems management product that enables administrators to discover, configure, manage, and secure the systems on a network.
-When Smart IT is integrated with BCM, Smart IT users with appropriate access can view data about BCM-managed assets in real time, and take direct actions on those assets to resolve tickets.
+BMC Client Management is an advanced systems management product that enables administrators to discover, configure, manage, and secure the systems on a network.
+When Smart IT is integrated with BMC Client Management, Smart IT users with appropriate access can view data about BMC Client Management-managed assets in real time, and take direct actions on those assets to resolve tickets.

 To use the functionality described in this topic:

-- You must have Client Management login credentials provided by your administrator.
+- You must have BMC Client Management login credentials provided by your administrator.

-Client Management actions you can perform in Smart IT
+To perform BMC Client Management actions on an asset profile in Smart IT

-The More menu displays all of the Client Management actions until the user tries to perform an action for the first time.
+The More menu displays all BMC Client Management actions until the user tries to perform an action for the first time.
 At that time, the user's login credentials are verified, and any actions that the user does not have appropriate permissions to perform are disabled.

 - Audit Now—Launches an asset discovery scan of the selected device to retrieve the latest device information and a summary of its hardware, software and security inventory.